 “PAL is just not good enough.”

-Unbeknownst to her, resolution is never be an endpoint, but rather an ongoing process of endless bends and breaks.
+Unbeknownst to her then, resolution will never be an endpoint, but rather an ongoing process of endless bends and breaks.
 While she mourns the violent ending of the signal, invisible traces of PAL persist, haunting the ‘better’ digital systems.